soasis/text/documentation/source/encodings.rst

 	  - ❓ Unresearched
 	  - ❓ Unconfirmed
 	  - No ❌
-	* - KOI8-U
-	  - ❓ Unresearched
-	  - ❓ Unconfirmed
-	  - No ❌
 	* - KOI8-RU
 	  - ❓ Unresearched
 	  - ❓ Unconfirmed
 	  - No ❌
 	* - KOI8-T
-	  - ❓ Unresearched
-	  - ❓ Unconfirmed
-	  - No ❌
-	* - ATARIST
 	  - ❓ Unresearched
 	  - ❓ Unconfirmed
 	  - No ❌